LongBu/AWS-MLS-C01-Study-Guide/README.md

   * If you see "near real time" in the question, be on the look out for the use of λ in the answer
   * If given a choice between a "hand rolled" service vs an AWS solution, choose the latter
   * If classification is needed at the "pixel" level, look for a solution utilizing Semantic Segmentation
+  * If metadata mentioned, Glue is likely part of the solution

 ## Acronyms